 Our flock of sheep include large Oxford Down ewes and smaller Southdown ewes.
 We also have an Oxford Down ram, his name is Saxon, who is currently in his own pen.

-We were delighted to welcome our first twin lambs on Friday 9th February, with more ewes due over the next few weeks.
-The lambs enjoy short visits outside with their mum and they love skipping and jumping about!
+We were delighted to welcome our first twin lambs on Friday 9th February, with the rest of the ewes giving birth shortly after.
+The lambs are very entertaining to watch and love skipping and jumping about!

 We keep in touch with larger farms and if they have orphan lambs, or a smaller triplet that isn’t feeding too well, we’ll take on these lambs so that our visitors can bottle feed them here.
 We don’t take our own lambs off their mums, unless there are complications, as this is the most natural and best option for the lambs.
-We’ll let you know when we have bottle-fed lambs on site and you’ll be able to feed them!
+This year we took on six orphan lambs from a farm in Suffolk and are offering visitors the chance to bottle-feed them, this is a very popular event so make sure you book in advance here.

 Our sheep are dual-purpose breeds, producing good meat and wool.
 All the sheep are shorn at our Spring Fair, where visitors can come and watch.
 We also welcome spinners and weavers to this event to process the wool.
 This year our Spring Fair will be held on Saturday 12th May 2018 running from 11am to 4pm.